moriyam-mohona/PropertyPros_Client/README.md

 ## Contributing

 We welcome contributions from the community.
-Please follow our [Contribution Guidelines](CONTRIBUTING.md) for more details.
+Please follow our [Contribution Guidelines]for more details.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---